rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 ---
 Layout for next session:
 1. Allow adventure near <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
-2. Party can choose to stay at a
+2. Party can choose to stay at an inn in any various district of the city, the Halessian institute student housing, or choose to move out immediately.
+3. Remind players to check out shops, guilds, churches, libraries or to visit old friends before departing the city.
-3. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
+4. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
-4. Desination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
+5. Destination (Vein Hunter Mission) lies behind a region called The Obsidian Peak to the north of Opportunity
 ---
 <span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
 Lord - The Formless ally who dares not reveal themselves, playing unknown games to unseen ends.